Mrt134/Experimental/1.0luminadocumentation/luminaintro.rst

   login and resume operation), "Restart System" (if the user has permission), "Power Off System" (if the user has permission), "Sign Out User", or press "Back" to return to the start menu.
-Alternately, click the "lock" icon next to "Leave" to lock the system, returning to a login prompt.
+Alternately, click the "lock" icon next to "Leave" to lock the system, which will start the screensaver and password prompt to resume the session.

 .. note:: On a TrueOS system which is applying updates, the shutdown and
           restart options will be disabled until the updates are complete, with a note indicating updates are in progress.

-.. _Test Panel and System Tray:
+.. _Panel and System Tray:

 Panel and System Tray
 =====================